Shahab19943/InterPretable-MedDeepNet-Model/README.md

 # Interpretable-MedDeepNet-Model
 This repository contains the implementation of interpretable MedDeepNet for lung CT scan classification and explainable AI-based interpretation.
 The framework integrates deep learning, feature selection, and LIME-based explanation techniques for medical imaging analysis.

+# Interpretable-MedDeepNet-Model

+This repository presents the implementation of an Interpretable MedDeepNet framework for lung CT scan classification and explainable artificial intelligence (XAI)-based decision interpretation.
+The proposed framework integrates deep learning, feature selection, and model-agnostic explanation techniques to improve both classification performance and interpretability in medical image analysis.

+The pipeline is designed for automated lung disease classification using CT scan images, covering three categories: normal, benign, and malignant cases.
+A MedDeepNet is first trained to extract discriminative features from medical images.
+These features are then optimized using Atom Search Optimization (ASO) for improved feature selection and classification performance.

+To enhance transparency and clinical trust, the framework incorporates LIME-based explainability methods, which generate local, interpretable visual explanations highlighting the most influential regions in the image contributing to the model’s prediction.

+This repository provides a complete and reproducible pipeline for lung CT image classification, combining high-performance deep learning with interpretable AI techniques suitable for medical decision-support systems.

 ## Key Features
 - Deep CNN model (MedDeepNet) for lung CT classification
 - preprocessing pipeline